-Unless your a Bookmaker, it seems everyone loves to hear about a betting coup.
+Unless your the Bookmaker that's been hit, everyone loves to hear about a betting coup.

 It doesn't matter if it's successful or fails, there is something about the cleverness, the planning and the military precision of beating the bookie and of course, the secrecy, that people love to hear about.